alfa23/pp05-rjw-artstuff/README.md

 The application uses **Django 3** to encourage rapid development, by utilising a *model-template-view* approach.
 In conjunction with **Django**, **sqlite** was used in the Project's inception phase as a database for local testing. **Sqlite** is self-contained highly reliable, SQL database engine that includes all the normal relational database management features.
 Later, development was switched to **ElephantSQL**, to ensure any data entered was visible in the deployed application. **ElephantSQL** provides an open-source, fully technical and easy-to-use object-relational database management system.

 The project is version controlled via **Git** & **Github** and is deployed via **Heroku**.
 All environment & secret variables are stored in an `env.py` file, which is then held in a `.git-ignored` file, ensuring project integrity is held to a high security standard, in relation to project and present day requirements.
+The online payment system utilised in this project is provided by **Stripe**.

 Using **Django** and the above Database methods the **site owner**, as an administrator for the application, has complete access to a custom Admin dashboard where they can ***Create***, ***Read***, ***Update*** and ***Delete*** records for each of the application models as appropriate.
 In-built functionality also ensures the ability to maintain, add to, delete and curate the database from directly within the **RJW ARTSTUFF** website, via the ***Product Management*** link.
 Client-facing ***CRUD functionality*** is provided to **registed site users** through the ability to ***create***, ***read***, ***update*** and ***delete*** feedback on any product on the site.
 Finally, a **Connect** page provides users with the opportunity to initiate their own *custom art project* by completeing a ***contact form***, in addition to a ***newsletter subscription*** link, where they can choose to subscribe to the **RJW ARTSTUFF** newsletter.